Undergraduate Research

 e-mail Neil

 Neil was a Senior Biology major with an emphasis on environmental biology.
 He has had a life-long interest in the out-doors, especially wet places such as lakes and the sea, and wants to combine this passion with an academic program.
 He is now SCUBA certified and looks forward to spending as much time as possible under water.
 Neil spent a semester in Brazil, and enjoyed the diving, but even found happiness in the rain forest.
 Graduate student Ellen Martinsen connected with Neil when he inquired about a work-study position in the lab, and he worked with Ellen on her studies of avian malaria.
 Neil has become proficient at identifying parasites on blood smears.
 Neil did his senior research project in the lab, working with Ellen's collection of blood samples and stained smears from the Dominican Republic.
 For his senior research project, Neil looked at the phylogenetic relationship of Plasmodium from the endemic birds of the Dominican Republic (comparing results with the parasites of migratory birds with a broad distribution).
 This work will appear in an upcoming publication.
 Neil received competitive funding for his research from two university programs for undergraduate research, the Helix mini-grant and a large grant from the URECA program.
 He was so ambitious that he did TWO senior research project, the other on fish ecology with our Dr Ellen Marsden.
 After graduation, Neil returned to Vermont, first to take a position with Dr. Marsden working up microsatellite markers for a fish ecology project, and then to work on fish ecology with the state Fish and Game Department.
-Neil will begin a graduate program at the Oregon State University next year.
+Neil is now in the graduate program at the Oregon State University.

 Julie Dao